-Orange County Domestic Violence Second Offense Attorneys
+Domestic Violence Second Offense Lawyers in Orange

-What You Can Expect if You are Facing a Second Domestic Violence Charge
+What You Can Expect if You are Facing a Second Domestic Violence Charge in Orange County

-Those who are convicted of repeat domestic violent offenses stand to face significantly harsher consequences compared to those who have no prior record.
+Those who are convicted of repeat domestic violence offenses stand to face significantly harsher consequences compared to those who have no prior record.
 This is true of most criminal offenses in California ꟷ repeat offenders tend to face more severe punishment.
 The exact nature of the penalties will depend on the type of offense that was committed, the gravity of the injuries sustained by the victim, and the type of prior offenses on the defendant’s criminal record.

 Charges and Penalties